Khabweri/bob-laravel-pdf/README.md

-# Laravel PDF: mPDF wrapper for Laravel 5
+# Laravel PDF: mPDF wrapper for Laravel framework

 > Easily generate PDF documents from HTML right inside of Laravel using this mPDF wrapper.